 Fun fact: Greco-Roman wrestling is the original style of wrestling you hear about when people say that wrestling is the “world’s oldest sport”.
 It was the original style used in the ancient Olympics.

 But what is the difference between the two?
 To be very honest with you, they are more similar than they are different.

 They both follow the same match length: Two 3-minute periods with a 30-second break between each period.
 They both scored the same for the most part too.
-Takedowns are worth two points, a turn is worth two points, a ten-point advantage (meaning ten point difference between the athlete’s score) ends the match in a “technical fall”.
-In Greco-Roman there is a five-point throw though, that is really the only difference in scoring.
+Takedowns are worth two points, a turn is worth two points, and a ten-point advantage (meaning a ten-point difference between the athlete’s score) ends the match in a “technical fall”.
+In Greco-Roman there is a five-point throw though, that is the only difference in scoring.

 When you think of a five-point throw you can think of something like a “suplex”.
 A grand amplitude throws as the rulebook would refer to it.